 Psychographics is the study of the psychological attributes of your customers.
 This can include:

-Psychographic data makes up an essential part of your ICP as it helps you better understand what motivates their dying decisions.
+Psychographic data makes up an essential part of your ICP as it helps you better understand what motivates their buying decisions.

 Behavioral data deals with the actions your customers take on your website.